- Students are expected to attend a minimum of 85% of their regularly scheduled classes.

 c. of the date that the registrar provides notice to GILA that the institution is not complying with section 1(c) or 2 of this policy, or

-d. after the first 30% of the hours of instruction if section 3 of this policy applies.
+d. after the first 30% of hours of instruction if section 3 of this policy applies.

-9. If an international student delivers a copy of a refusal of a visa to GILA sections 2 (a), 2 (b), 5, 7 and 8 of this policy apply as if the copy of the refusal were a notice of withdrawal, unless the international student requests an additional letter of acceptance for the same program that was the subject of the refusal of a visa.
+- If an international student delivers a copy of a refusal of a visa to GILA, sections 2 (a), 2 (b), 5, 7 and 8 of this policy apply as if the copy of the refusal were a notice of withdrawal, unless the international student requests an additional letter of acceptance for the same program that was the subject of the refusal of a visa.

 Alcohol: In the province of British Columbia, the legal drinking age is 19.
 If a minor student is caught drinking, under the influence or in possession of alcohol, the police can be notified, as well as the student’s parents.
 Depending on the severity, the student may be sent back to their home country.
 It is also illegal to purchase alcohol for anyone under 19.

 Tobacco: In the province of British Columbia, the legal age for buying tobacco products is 19.
-It is illegal to purchase cigarettes for anyone who is under 19.
+It is illegal to purchase tobacco products for anyone who is under 19.